How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 Deer Kept in Captivity Can Live Up to 23 Years (Grand View Outdoors)

 Every once in a while, something has to change the statistics.
-A handful of deer has made it to 23 years old.
+A handful of deer have made it to 23 years old.
 Others, including a doe from Vermont, reached the ripe age of 19 years.
 Males typically die younger.

 Baby Deer Called Fawns Can Weigh As Little as 5 Pounds at Birth (mom.com)